 Canada and the United States are the two most interdependent countries in the world.
 Virtually all the Fortune 500 companies do business with Canada, as do all large government agencies.
+Additionally, as the two countries share a continent and its ecosystems, most U.S. environmental organizations have a Canadian presence and interests.
 The Canadian-American Studies major provides a comprehensive and accessible international experience focusing on Canada and Canada-US relations.

 Students pursue areas of study such as Canada-US environmental policy, political and security ties between Canada and the United States, and economic relations between the two nations.

 The study of the Canada-US relationship also provides a lens through which critical issues facing the global community are examined.
 The interdisciplinary program encourages students to problem solve and think of big-picture solutions to international issues.
 The 50-credit program combines well to form a double major with other fields, adding depth to international expertise.
 Examples include combinations with French, Political Science, Economics, History, and Environmental Studies.